Goldorion/Chunk-Manager/README.md

 # Chunk Manager
-An unofficial plugin for [MCreator](https://mcreator.net/) allowing you to create and read custom files.
+An unofficial plugin for [MCreator](https://mcreator.net/) allowing you to get values from chunks and manage them.

 ## Features
 * A new Chunk variable (Local + Global session)